Scarabol/rock-raiders-web/README.md

 ### v0.9.0 - Polishing

-- Background music and soundtrack
 - Tutorial levels and helper features
 - Use same team for all missions and add names to raiders
 - Auto switch from portrait to landscape mode in fullscreen
+- Background music and soundtrack (needs files from ISO-File)
 - Fix all remaining bugs

 ### v1.0.0 - Final Release